mortonsc/TIgameoflife/README.md

 * Wrapping around edges
 * Generation number tracking
 * Ability to load/save to the calc's picture variables

-## Included Files
-If you want to write your own C program for the calculator, I recommend you avoid the pain I went through and use this project as a starting point.
-The `inc/` directory includes:
-* [tios_crt0.s](inc/tios_crt0.s): The crt0 (C RunTime 0) file appears at the very beginning of the compiled assembly program.
-It needs to be correct for the compiled program to be runnable on the calculator.
-* [ti84plus.h](inc/ti84plus.h): A header file containing C wrappers for various system calls and defines for keycodes and special characters.
-This is one is perpetually in development as I add support for more features.
-If there's something you need, contact me and I'll see if I can't add it in.
-* [fastcopy.h](inc/fastcopy.h): A C wrapper for the [fastcopy](http://wikiti.brandonw.net/index.php?title=Z80_Routines:Graphic:Fastcopy) assembly routine, which copies the contents of a buffer to the LCD.

-In addition, the [makefile](Makefile) has all the correct flags for compiling/assembling with SDCC, and can be easily adapted to different source files.

 ## Contact
 You can contact me via email; my address is visible on my Github profile.